-Then there are several small museums to pick and choose from – the Numismatic Museum, the Print Museum, the Nishizawa Museum, the Jose Velasco Museum, the Felipe Gutierrez Museum and many more, depending on your particular interests.
+There are several small museums to pick and choose from: the Numismatic Museum, the Print Museum, the Nishizawa Museum, the Jose Velasco Museum, the Felipe Gutierrez Museum and many more, depending on your particular interests.

-There is also the nearby Mexico State Cultural Center with three contiguous museums on its campus – all impressive and well worth viewing.
-These include the State of Mexico’s Anthropology Museum, its Modern Art Museum and a Handicraft Museum, each showcasing outstanding pieces from the region.
+There is also the nearby Mexico State Cultural Center with three contiguous museums on its campus – all quite impressive and well worth viewing – the State of Mexico’s Anthropology Museum, its Modern Art Museum and a Popular Arts Museum, each showcasing outstanding pieces from the region.

 Toluca is less than an hour away from Mexico City.
 Let us plan a cultural tour that will leave you in awe of the city!